DigiPen-Faculty/DigiPen-Graphics-Library/docs/DGL-Basics.md

 # How to Use the DigiPen Graphics Library

-This page covers the basic things you need to do in order to display a colored mesh or texture.
+This page covers the basic things you need to do in order to display a colored mesh or a texture.

 ## Contents
 - [Windows Callback Function](#windows-callback-function)